Dennis Nilsen: Employment

 In April 1973, Nilsen completed his police training and was posted to Willesden Green.
-Still a cadet and junior constable, he performed several arrests but never had to physically subdue a member of the public.
-Nilsen enjoyed the work, but missed the comradeship of the army.
+As a junior constable, he performed several arrests but never had to physically subdue a member of the public.
+Nilsen enjoyed the work but missed the comradeship of the army.
 He began to drink alone in the evenings.
 During the summer and autumn of 1973, Nilsen began frequenting gay pubs and engaged in several casual liaisons with men.
 He viewed these encounters as "soul-destroying" liaisons in which he "would only lend" his partner his body in a "vain search for inner peace" as he sought a lasting relationship.
 In August, following a failed relationship, Nilsen came to the conclusion that his personal lifestyle was at odds with his job.
-His birth father died the same month, leaving each of his three children £1,000 (the equivalent of about £9,972 as of 2022).
+His birth father died in Ghana the same month, leaving each of his three children £1,000 (the equivalent of about £10,600 as of 2025).
 In December, Nilsen resigned from the police.

 Between December 1973 and May 1974, Nilsen worked as a security guard.
 The work was intermittent, and he resolved to find more stable, secure employment.
 He found work as a civil servant in May 1974.
 Nilsen was initially posted to a Jobcentre in Denmark Street, where his primary role was to find employment for unskilled labourers.
 At his workplace, Nilsen was known to be a quiet, conscientious employee who was active in the trade union movement.
 His attendance record was mediocre, although he frequently volunteered to work overtime, leading several colleagues to suspect he was something of a loner.
 In 1979, Nilsen was appointed acting executive officer.
 He was officially promoted to the position of executive officer, with additional supervisory responsibilities, in June 1982, and transferred to another Jobcentre in Kentish Town, continuing in this job until his arrest.